What Is Education Revolution?

 “Education is an admirable thing, but it is well to remember from time to time that nothing that is worth learning can be taught.”
 (Oscar Wilde).

-We have lost the purpose of education in favour of trying to make people subject matter experts with no understanding of how to use the knowledge they have gained.
-Whatever they have gained is quickly out of date anyway!
+We have lost the purpose of education in favour of trying to turn people into “subject matter experts” with no understanding of how to use the knowledge that they have gained.
+Whatever knowledge they gain goes quickly out of date, anyway!

 The present education system fails because it continues to focus on practices that served well in the industrial model but are now obsolete.

 Do we not learn from the day we are born until the day we die?
-Far too much importance and the emphasis is placed on the value of formal learning (taught by a teacher), and not enough on informal and experiential learning (where the teacher is life).
+Far too much importance and emphasis is placed on the value of formal learning (taught by a teacher), and not enough on informal and experiential learning (where the teacher is life itself).

 While the national curriculum is designed to articulate learning outcomes that students should achieve, it has been repositioned more as a guide for “what teachers should teach”.

 The true nature of learning and an emphasis on capturing the learning journey of students has been ignored in favour of compartmentalising learning into subject silos.
-This has been done to create as an expedient way to manage curriculum delivery and capture ‘evidence’ that the curriculum is ‘working’.
+This has been done in order to create an expedient way to manage curriculum delivery and capture ‘evidence’ that the curriculum is ‘working’.

-The Education Revolution is often referred to as Education 3.0 (the third phase of education) tries to remedy these problems.
+The Education Revolution is often referred to as Education 3.0 (the third phase of education), which tries to remedy these problems.

 Why Is It Not Working?

-The effect is that people have to change skills and competencies faster and faster and we all need to learn continuously all our lives.
+The effect is that people have to change skills and competencies faster, and we all need to learn continuously throughout all of our lives.

-There is a growing recognition that there is a difference between transferable competencies or Transversal Competencies subject matter knowledge which is not transferable.
+There is a growing recognition that there is a difference between transferable competencies or Transversal Competencie and subject matter knowledge, which is not transferable.